phaserjs/phaser/README.md

 * You can now use the hitArea property on Sprites and Image objects. hitArea can be a geometry object (Rectangle, Circle, Polygon, Ellipse) and is used in pointerOver checks.
 * InputManager.getLocalPosition(displayObject, pointer, output) will return the local coordinates of the specified displayObject and pointer.
 * InputManager.hitTest will test for pointer hits against a Sprite/Image, its hitArea (if set) or any of its children.
+* Text has lots of new methods to help style it: Text.fill, Text.align, Text.stroke, etc.
+* Text now works happily with font names with spaces in them.
+* Text.setShadow applies a drop shadow to the Text being rendered.
+Control the x, y, color and blur.
+* Text.lineSpacing allows you to control the spacing between each line that is rendered.

 New Examples: